fourtimes/kafka/Setting-up-Kafka-nodes-with-Kraft-in-AWS.md

-# Kafka Kraft Setup on AWS
+# Kafka Cluster Installation and Configuration for Ubuntu (Kraft Mode)
 This document outlines the steps to set up a Kafka cluster using Kraft mode on AWS.

 ## Prerequisites